Data GovernanceComplianceAi Agents

 TL;DR

-• Most compliance failures are not intentional.
-They happen because phone data enters the pipeline unchecked, AI agents dial from unscreened lists, or TPS checks happen too early and are not refreshed before the call.
+• Compliance failures here are rarely deliberate.
+They tend to happen because phone data enters the pipeline unchecked, agents dial from unscreened lists, or screening happens once at import and is never refreshed before the call.

 • The fix is structural: screen numbers against TPS/CTPS at the point closest to the call, not just at the point of import.
 Build the check into the workflow, not around it.